sedos-project/organization/docs/data_requirements/overview.md

 - List all data sources in the form of Bibtex-keys under the "sources" field
 - Add necessary license information to the sources according to the [licensing guide](http://127.0.0.1:8000/data_requirements/licensing/#data-licencing)

-Even though a minimum mandatory set of metadata information is required, please fill in as much additional metadata information as possible to improve the subsequent use of your submitted data.

 ## 3. Publish bundles (data and metadata) on the OEP